stanley3384/OrderedSetVelociRaptor/README.md

 --Dependencies for Apophenia.

-sudo apt-get install gsl-bin libgsl0-dev libblas-dev libblas3gf liblapack3gf sqlite3 libsqlite3-0 libsqlite3-dev
+sudo apt-get install make gcc libgsl0-dev libsqlite3-dev or sudo yum install make gcc gsl-devel libsqlite3x-devel

 --There is an optional Python interface, which will require all of the above plus the swig and Python-dev packages. *There isn't a requirement for this in the VelociRaptor program.